Sen. Joe Scarnati to forgo re-election

 HARRISBURG, Pa.
-(WHTM) — abc27 has learned that Senate Pro Tempore Joe Scarnati (R., Jefferson) told fellow senators in a conference call Wednesday night that he will not seek another term.
+(WHTM) — ABC27 has learned that Senate Pro Tempore Joe Scarnati told fellow senators in a conference call Wednesday night that he will not seek another term.

-Scarnati has been a conservative force in the state senate, starting his tenure in 2001 but briefly as an independent at the time.
+Scarnati (R-Jefferson) has been a conservative force in the state Senate, starting his tenure in 2001 but briefly as an independent at the time.
 He is currently in his fifth term and assumed the leadership post in 2006.

-He also became Lieutenant Governor of Pennsylvania from 2008 until 2011 following the death of Catherine Baker Knoll but did not seek re-election for that post.
+He also was the lieutenant governor of Pennsylvania from 2008 until 2011, following the death of Catherine Baker Knoll.

-This is the second major leadership announcement in weeks at the Capitol after Speaker of the House Mike Turzai (R., Allegheny) stated he is not seeking re-election.
+This is the second major leadership announcement in weeks at the Capitol.
+Speaker of the House Mike Turzai (R-Allegheny) has also said he is not seeking re-election.

 “Today I am announcing that I will not be seeking a 6th term as Senator for the 25th Senatorial District.
 At the end of this year, I will have served the people of the 25th Senatorial district for 20 years.
 With the support of my Senate colleagues, I have spent the last 14 of those years in the position of President Pro Tempore and served as Pennsylvania’s 31st Lieutenant Governor from 2008 to 2011.
 I have worked with five Governors and throughout this time I am proud to have been a leading advocate for rural Pennsylvania values.